RetypeOS/axes/GETTING_STARTED.md

 axes init --parent ..
 ```

-After the wizard, your project tree (`axes .. tree`) will look like this:
+After the wizard, your project tree (`axes innovatech-website tree`) will look like this:

 ```text
 innovatech-website